15 Best Walks in the World Everyone Should Experience

 Regarded as one of the best long-distance hikes in the world, the incredible Tour du Mont Blanc trail is an automatic bucket list trek that caters to adventurers of all levels, drawing both mountain lovers and long-distance walkers alike.

 A 105-mile trail through France, Italy and Switzerland, the route can take anywhere from five days to two weeks to complete.
-Along the way, visitors can expect to cross quaint alpine villages, blooming meadows, deep valleys and snow-capped peaks.
-In addition to the striking scenery, you’ll also see several churches from the 18th century and walk the same paths that Roman soldiers used more than 2,000 years ago.
+Visitors can also expect to cross quaint alpine villages, blooming meadows, deep valleys and snow-capped peaks.
+In addition to the striking scenery, you will also see several churches from the 18th century and walk the same paths that Roman soldiers used more than 2,000 years ago.

 12. Paths of Wonder: Vietnam